ttltrk/TTT/CLOUD/AWS/W3/W3_AWS_CT.md

 The free tier offers you limited use of services for free.
 So let us get started with creating your free account!

+##### HOW_TO_SIGN_UP

+- Step 1: Go to the AWS website to get your free account: Sign up for free
+- Step 2: Click the "Create a free account" button.
+- Step 3: Complete the registration steps.

 [^^^](#W3_AWS_CT)

 ---